Jahangir: Art

 Jahangir took his connoisseurship of art very seriously.
 He also preserved paintings from Emperor Akbar's period.
 An excellent example of this is the painting done by Ustad Mansur of Musician Naubat Khan, son-in-law of legendary Tansen.
 In addition to their aesthetic qualities, paintings created under his reign were closely catalogued, dated and even signed, providing scholars with fairly accurate ideas as to when and in what context many of the pieces were created.

 In the foreword to W. M. Thackston's translation of the Jahangirnama, Milo Cleveland Beach explains that Jahangir ruled during a time of considerably stable political control, and had the opportunity to order artists to create art to accompany his memoirs that were "in response to the emperor's current enthusiasms".
 He used his wealth and his luxury of free time to chronicle, in detail, the lush natural world that the Mughal Empire encompassed.
 At times, he would have artists travel with him for this purpose; when Jahangir was in Rahimabad, he had his painters on hand to capture the appearance of a specific tiger that he shot and killed because he found it to be particularly beautiful.

-He had his artist Govardhan travel to Prayagraj(Allahabad) to paint sadhus.
+He had his artist Govardhan travel to Allahabad (today Prayagraj) to paint sadhus.
 This resulted in the earliest set of images depicting sadhus in all yogic positions.

 The Jesuits had brought with them various books, engravings, and paintings and, when they saw the delight Akbar held for them, sent for more and more of the same to be given to the Mughals.
 They felt the Mughals were on the "verge of conversion", a notion which proved to be very false.
 Instead, both Akbar and Jahangir studied this artwork very closely and replicated and adapted it, adopting much of the early iconographic features and later the pictorial realism for which Renaissance art was known.
 Jahangir was notable for his pride in the ability of his court painters.
 A classic example of this is described in Sir Thomas Roe's diaries, in which the Emperor had his painters copy a European miniature several times creating a total of five miniatures.
 Jahangir then challenged Roe to pick out the original from the copies, a feat Sir Thomas Roe could not do, to the delight of Jahangir.

 Jahangir was also revolutionary in his adaptation of European styles.
 A collection at the British Museum in London contains seventy-four drawings of Indian portraits dating from the time of Jahangir, including a portrait of the emperor himself.
 These portraits are a unique example of art during Jahangir's reign because faces were not drawn in full, including the shoulders as well as the head as these drawings are.